a-One-Fan/rvc-webui-oneapi/docs/en/faq_en.md

 device=sys.argv[8]<br>
 is_half=bool(sys.argv[9])<br>

-## Q8:Cuda error/Cuda out of memory.
+## Q8:IPEX error/out of memory.
-There is a small chance that there is a problem with the CUDA configuration or the device is not supported; more likely, there is not enough memory (out of memory).<br>
+There is a small chance that there is a problem with the configuration or the device is not supported; more likely, there is not enough memory (out of memory).<br>

 For training, reduce the batch size (if reducing to 1 is still not enough, you may need to change the graphics card); for inference, adjust the x_pad, x_query, x_center, and x_max settings in the config.py file as needed.
 4G or lower memory cards (e.g. 1060(3G) and various 2G cards) can be abandoned, while 4G memory cards still have a chance.<br>